WindVChen/LEVIR-Ship/README.md

 This is the official release of the LEVIR-Ship dataset in "A Degraded Reconstruction Enhancement-based Method for Tiny Ship Detection in Remote Sensing Images with A New Large-scale Dataset" [[IEEE](https://ieeexplore.ieee.org/document/9791363) | [Lab Server](http://levir.buaa.edu.cn/publications/DRENet.pdf)]. ***(Accepted by TGRS 2022)***

+If you encounter any question, please feel free to contact us.
+You can create an issue or just send email to me windvchen@gmail.com.
+Also welcome for any idea exchange and discussion.

 ## Updates

 ***06/11/2022***